Hornbill-Docs/esp-config/esp-config/security/two-factor-authentication.md

 ## How Two-Factor Authentication Works
 With Two-factor Authentication (2fa) enabled, when a user (guest) logs in to Hornbill, they will be prompted to enter a 6-digit authentication code.

-The user retrieves this code from an email sent to their account's email address, and uses it to complete the log in process.
+The user retrieves this code from an email sent to their account's email address or via the Authenticator App, and uses it to complete the log in process.

 ![2FA Code](/_books/esp-config/security/images/two-fa.png)